Vitalii-code/Wallpaper/README.md

     -r , --resolution = set the resolution of image(default is resolution of your main monitor) -h , --help = display this help and exit

-# Supported os
-- Windows(10, 11)
-- Linux(kde, gnome, xfce in development)
-- MacOS is in development